ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
+## September 25th 2024

+- Potential solution for OOV words in the Spanish model- why is the model not performing well with embeddings?
+	- model is given the word's vector representation. in the case of OOV words,we are providing embeddings
+ 	- Q: are these two types of input in the same format?
+A NN is multiplying given vector with weights to find correlations
+- Unlike English, the load of OOV words is very high, so the model will need to find a solution and rely on embdeddings
+- In QNLP context, we have circuits and a combination of angles.
+How do we convert embeddings into a combination of angles?
+	- Khartri et al.'s solution- use a neural network model that finds patterns between embeddings and angles, so that this conversion is aided by model making predictions.
+ 	-  Now, we need to test each model to see where the bottleneck is.
 ## September 23th 2024
 - Created a flowchart explaining Khatri et al.'s code, to understand each process in the model used
 	- Why is there is NN model (MLP) between the input and QNLP model?